As a condition for exhibiting, each exhibitor agrees to observe all Society policies.

 Indemnification and Limitations of Liability

-The exhibitor shall defend, indemnify and hold the Society for Neuroscience and SMG, Metropolitan Pier and Exposition Authority, Chicago Park District, and their agents, trustees, officers, board members, and employees of these entities harmless from and against any loss, damage, liability, claim, demand, action, cost and expense (including reasonable attorneys' fees and costs) arising out of or relating to personal injury (including death), property damage or any other damage caused or alleged to be caused by the negligence, willful misconduct, bad faith, failure to obtain proper licensing, copyright violations, or fraud, by exhibitor or its employees, agents or subcontractors.
-In addition, the exhibitor acknowledges and understands that the Society for Neuroscience and SMG, Metropolitan Pier and Exposition Authority, Chicago Park District do not maintain insurance that will cover Exhibitor’s property, or any business interruption resulting from any injury or damages resulting from the exhibitor not being able to participate in any portion of the event, and that it is the sole responsibility of the exhibitor to obtain business interruption and property insurance as in their judgment may be required.
+The exhibitor shall defend, indemnify and hold the Society for Neuroscience and the Washington Convention and Sports Authority t/a Events DC, its Board of Directors, officers and employees, and the District of Columbia harmless from and against any loss, damage, liability, claim, demand, action, cost and expense (including reasonable attorneys' fees and costs) arising out of or relating to personal injury (including death), property damage or any other damage caused or alleged to be caused by the negligence, willful misconduct, bad faith, failure to obtain proper licensing, copyright violations, or fraud, by exhibitor or its employees, agents or subcontractors.
+In addition, the exhibitor acknowledges and understands that the Society for Neuroscience and the Washington Convention and Sports Authority t/a Events DC, its Board of Directors, officers and employees, and the District of Columbia do not maintain insurance that will cover Exhibitor’s property, or any business interruption resulting from any injury or damages resulting from the exhibitor not being able to participate in any portion of the event, and that it is the sole responsibility of the exhibitor to obtain business interruption and property insurance as in their judgment may be required.

 Cancellation of Meeting and Exhibition